Zeitgeist

-Contemporary use of the term sometimes, more colloquially, refers to a schema of fashions or fads that prescribes what is considered to be acceptable or tasteful for an era: e.g., in the field of architecture.
+Contemporary use of the term sometimes, more colloquially, is similar to the Overton Window in referring to a pattern of fashions or fads that prescribe what is considered to be acceptable or tasteful for an era: for example, in fields such as architecture, psychotherapy, journalism or popular culture.
+The term is widely used, often without translation, in many languages to denote the "spirit" or dominant climate of a particular period.